 Yet the depth of customisation available to you remains breathtakingly tantalising, the player able to truly craft and nurture their expansive army to suit whichever play-style they prefer.

-Between missions you can visit your Barracks, at which you can listen in to party characters conversations or monologue mumblings.
+Between missions, you can visit your Barracks, at which you can listen in to party characters conversations or monologue mumblings.
 Whilst serving to add personality to your increasingly vast battalion, the benefit here is that it can boost relationships, see them stumble upon useful weaponry or items, and even gain additional experience.

-The Roster provides background biographies for your expansive list of heroes, whereas the Support menu allows you to periodically strike up often humorous conversation between pre-determined characters, elevating their relationship rank.
+The Roster provides background biographies for your expansive list of heroes, whereas the Support menu allows you to periodically strike up often a humorous conversation between pre-determined characters, elevating their relationship rank.

 This is important, as during battle units may also pair up with each other to grant the leader with a statistical boost – the stronger the relationship, the more substantial this being.

 StreetPass support sees any 3DS owner’s customised Avatar and chosen team appear on your world map, with whom you may then parley with when you wish.
 Once you do, you can either recruit their avatar to your team, fight them within a skirmish, or purchase any available items.
 It’s neat and well-considered implementation, elongating your play time.

 Similarly, downloadable content on the horizon also seems promising, seeing the introduction of new maps and playable characters plucked from previously released Fire Emblem games.

 Fire Emblem Awakening is a rare specimen of a game, the perfect embodiment of strategic perfection.
 An enthralling, rich gameplay experience that we don’t see so often these days, it joins the illustrious ranks of the greatest on Nintendo 3DS.